aaronspring/test_website/index.md

 - [Data leakage](https://en.wikipedia.org/wiki/Leakage_(machine_learning)?wprov=sfti1) is not allowed, i.e. do not use `lead_time=0 days` as predictor.
 - Do not [overfit](https://en.wikipedia.org/wiki/Overfitting?wprov=sfti1), a creditble model continues to perform similar on new unseen data.
 - The codes used must be fully documented, with details of the safeguards enacted to prevent overfitting, see checked safeguards in [template](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/ML_forecast.ipynb).
-- The codes to all submissions must be made public on November 1st 2021 to be readable for open peer review and expert peer review, which will last until January 2022.
+- The codes to all submissions must be made public on November 1st 2021 to be readable for open peer review and expert peer review for the top submissions, which will last until January 2022.
 Submissions, which are not made public on November 1st 2021, will be removed from the leaderboard.
 - The leaderboard will be made public in early November 2021, once all submissions are public.
 - The organizers reserve the right to disqualify submissions if overfitting is suspected.
 - Prizes will be issued on in early February 2022.